-Human Behaviour I
+80.211 Human Behaviour I

-The subject is taught in Session 2 of first year.
-Instruction is given in the psychology of normal human development (child-hood, adolescence, adulthood, old age), and in selected topics in medical sociology and introductory epidemiology, eg the particular problems of disadvantaged groups such as migrants and aborigines in relation to health services; the difficulties entailed in defining what is meant by physical and psychological 'Health'; and the social factors which influence human behaviour.
+Taught in Session 2 of Year 1.
+Instruction is given in the psychology of normal human development (childhood, adolescence, adulthood, old age), and in selected topics in medical sociology and introductory epidemiology, eg the particular problems of disadvantaged groups such as migrants and aborigines in relation to health services; the difficulties entailed in defining what is meant by physical and psychological 'Health'; and the social factors which influence human behaviour.
 The lecture program is supplemented by extensive use of structured tutorial-discussion sessions.